-A: Pragmatism, he's going to conquer Europe.
-He doesn't want to have to fight a war on two fronts.
-His biggest mistake was the invasion of Russia.
-I believe that Jews has their in identity of Jews on their identity paper in the USSR, and is that correct?
-Yes, Jay, yes, of course.
+Q: I believe that Jews has their, identity of Jews on their identity paper in the USSR and is that correct?

+A: Yes, Jay, yes, of course.
 It's contradictory.
 It's crazy.
-No mention of Yevtushenko, that will come much later on in the course.
-I've got up to 1939, remember?
-Babi Yar, when we come to the show, let me explain what Wendy and I are trying to do.

-Because Jewish, you know the Isiah Belin, the tragedy of the Jews, too much history, not enough geography.
-When I'm teaching Jewish history, we go from country to country and the way Wendy and I thought would be sensible was to chunk it in time, sort of, so that I'm taking you up to 1939.
+No mention of Yevtushenkov.
+That will come much later on in the course.
+I've got to 1939, remember.
+Babi Yar, when we come to the show.
+Let me explain what Wendy and I are trying to do.
+Because Jewish, you know the Aza Berlin, the tragedy of the Jews.
+Too much history, not enough geography.
+When I'm teaching Jewish history, we go from country to country.
+The way Wendy and I thought would be sensible was to chunk it in time, sort of, so that I'm taking you up to 1939.
 We will then go to America up until about 1880.
 Then we will look at the Jews of the Arab world.

 Then we will look at the Shoah.

-So we go forward in chunks.
-And Yevtushenko and Babi Yar of course is the Shoah.
-And when we come to the Shoah, of course there will be many different strands we will look at.
+So we go forward in chunks and Yevtushenkov and Babi Yar, of course, is the Shoah.
+And when we come to the Shoah, of course, there will be many different strands we will look at.
 Please explain why Stalin became anti-Semitic as a result of meeting Golda Meir.
 It was nothing to do with Golda.
-When the ambassador of Israel arrives in Russia, 50,000 young Jews come out to greet him, greet her.
+When the ambassador of Israel arrives in Russia, 50,000 young Jews come out to greet him.
+Greet her!
 Zionism is not dead in Russia.
-That was the problem for Stalin.
-Not because of Golda.

-That's why, you see, they're not loyal to the Russian state.
+That was the problem for Stalin, not because of Golda.
+That's why, you see?
+They're not loyal to the Russian state.
 Are Jews loyal to the Russian state?
 No, they're not.

 That's where it becomes problematic.
-"I understood my grandfather left Poland because of the pogroms, but in Linwood it was said it was economic migration, true or false?"
-Ah-ha, this is one of the debates amongst the young Turk historians today.
+I understood my grandfather left Poland because of the pogroms.
+But said it was economic migration .
+Ah ha, this is one of the debates amongst the young Turk historians today.
 It's a mixture of both.
-Look, there between 1881 and 1914, Poland is part of the Russian empire.
+Look, there were, between 1881 and 1914, Poland is part of the Russian empire.
 There was appalling poverty.
 40% of Jews were on poor relief.
 There was also internal migration and there was also pogroms.
-I think I would actually, who I think is best on this.
+I think I would actually, who do I think is best on this?
 Let me think about it.
 Because this is really young historians arguing about it.
 I think it's a mixture of both.
-I didn't know this, Benny, last thing Stalin was listening to when he died was Maria Yudina, a Jewish pianist. '
+I didn't know this, Benny.
+Last thing Stalin was listening to when he died was Maria Yudina, a Jewish pianist.
+And this is anonymous.
+I love it.

-Q: And this is anonymous, I love it, "To what extent was the rationale for saving the world explicitly based on Dicken and Lom?"
+Q: To what extent was the rationale for saving the world explicitly based on Tikkun olam?